dalaga/neighborhood-map/README.md

 # Neighborhood Map

 The object of this project was to develop a single-page application featuring a map of a neighborhood.
 This map shows the locations of a handful of micro breweries throughout San Diego County.
 The Google maps geocoder API was used to reverse lookup address to get geographic coordinates and the FourSquare API was used to get additional information such as rating, likes, and images for each of the breweries.
+In addition, the Flickr API was use to get additional photos for the gallery.
 In order to keep data persistent and real-time a Firebase database was used to store data.

 In addition, [Grunt](http://gruntjs.com/) was used to automatically perform some optimization, such as concanication/minification of CSS and JS files where needed.